MetaMask/SIPs/SIPS/sip-2.md

 #### Snap

-A snap requesting `snap:keyring` permission SHOULD expose a `keyring` export using CommonJS.
+A snap requesting `snap_keyring` permission SHOULD expose a `keyring` export using CommonJS.

 ```typescript
 module.exports.keyring = new SnapKeyring();